 To help you mitigate risk and overcome selection paralysis, we’ll go over the biggest mistakes businesses make when implementing FSM — and how you can avoid them.

 If you don’t know what you need, how will you ever find field service management software that fits your requirements?

 Choosing business software without clearly defined goals is like wandering into unknown territory without a map.
 You have to define what you need from an FMS in order to identify the software that can help you get there.

-If you’re purchasing your first FSM system, what do you hope to gain from it?
+If you’re purchasing your first FSM software, what do you hope to gain from it?
 Do you need to eliminate duplicate data entry?
 Do you need help matching jobs to technicians with the right skills?

 If you’re upgrading to a new system, pinpoint what your current one lacks.
 Do you need route planning and optimization?
 Inventory management?